instagibbs/bolts/XX-eltoo-peer-protocol.md

 #### Defined Eltoo Channel Types

-Eltoo commitment transactions(also known as update transactions) need no anchor outputs and have symmetrical state, which nullifies the requirement for the currently defined `channel_types` for ln-penalty-based channels.
+Eltoo update transactions need no anchor outputs and have symmetrical state, which nullifies the requirement for the currently defined `channel_types` for ln-penalty-based channels.